rsgalloway/envstack/README.md

 "rez" alternative for production pipelines.

 Environment variables are declared in namespaced .env files using yaml syntax.
-The default stack is `stack` and variables are declared in `stack.env` files.
-You can create any new stack by creating new `.env` files, e.g. creating a new `test` stack just create `test.env` files.
+The default stack declares env variables in `stack.env` files.
+You can create any new stack by creating new `.env` files, e.g. to create a new `thing` stack just create `thing.env` files in any given context.

 > **Note:** envstack works best combined with [siteconf](https://github.com/rsgalloway/siteconf).